yuwxl/academic/_pages/about.md

 * **Crowdsourcing Task Diffusion based on Social Network**, 2020.6 – 2021.6

-  Realize the crowdsourcing task diffusion based on social network
+  Realize the crowdsourcing task diffusion based on social network for influence maximization

-  Maximize infuence within social network and design incentive

 * **Robust Incentive Mechanism Design for Crowdsensing**, 2019.4 – 2020.5